lambdacube3d/lambdacube-edsl/README.md

 stack exec -- lambdacube-convolutionfilter
 ```

-## Lambdacube-edsl
+## lambdacube-edsl

-  Lambdacube-core contains the graphics EDSL and the OpenGL 3.2 backend.
+  The *lambdacube-edsl* package contains the graphics EDSL and the OpenGL 3.2 backend.

 ## LambdaCube Font Engine